 ROOT COVERAGE PERCENTAGE

-calculated according to the formula Root Coverage percentage = Recession depth (preop-postop)\*100 Recession depth preoperative
+calculated in % according to the formula Root Coverage percentage = Recession depth (preop-postop)\*100 Recession depth preoperative

 Gingival thickness(GT)

-GT is measured with the help of No:15 endodontic spreaders with silicon disc as stopper was inserted perpendicularly at 1.5mm apical to gingival margin, till the hard tissue was felt.
+GT is calculated in mm and measured with the help of No:15 endodontic spreaders with silicon disc as stopper was inserted perpendicularly at 1.5mm apical to gingival margin, till the hard tissue was felt.
 The depth of penetration was noted using digital calliper

 CLINICAL ATTACHMENT LEVEL (CAL)

-Clinical attachment level will be measured as the distance between the cemento- enamel junction and the base of pocket.
-Measurements will be made at 6 sites of each tooth
+Clinical attachment level will be measured in mm using a periodontal probe as the distance between the cemento- enamel junction and the base of pocket.
+Measurements will be made at 3 sites of each tooth

 Probing Pocket Depth (PPD)

-Probing pocket depth will be measured as the distance from gingival margin to the base of pocket.
+Probing pocket depth will be measured as the distance from gingival margin to the base of pocket in mm.
 The probing depth measurements will be assessed using the Periodontal probe

 Bleeding on Probing (BOP)

-It will be measured by walking the periodontal probe at 6 sites of each tooth
+It will be measured by walking the periodontal probe at each site of each tooth and recorded as 0 or 1.

 Plaque Index (PI)

-For the scoring, a mouth mirror, an explorer and a light source will be used on air dried teeth and gingiva
+For the scoring, a mouth mirror, an explorer and a light source will be used on air dried teeth and gingiva.
+0=no plaque, 1= plaque present on explorer and not visible to naked eye, 2= moderate layer of plaque visible to naked eye, 3= abundant plaque along gingival margin.
+Lesser score, better outcome.

 Gingival Index (GI